Home / Blog / How To Remove a Business From Google: Complete Guide

 Is It Possible To Delete a Google Business Profile Page?

-In order to remove a Google Business Profile page, you must first be the primary owner of the listing.
+To remove a Google Business Profile page, you must first be the primary owner of the listing.
 Primary owners are provided with tools in the Google Business Profile manager with which to temporarily suspend or permanently remove a business listing.

 When Should You Remove Your Google Business Profile?